-- The non-refundable Application fee for domestic applicants is \$75. - The non-refundable Application for international applicants is \$150. - For IT, EC, EL, and ADM, payment of the Enrollment Fee of \$1400 is considered official enrollment in the program.
-For MIE, payment of the Enrollment Fee of \$1000 is considered official enrollment in the program.
+- The non-refundable Application fee for domestic applicants is \$100. - The non-refundable Application for international applicants is \$200. - For IT, EC, EL, and ADM, payment of the Enrollment Fee of \$1400 is considered official enrollment in the program. - For MIE, payment of the Enrollment Fee of \$1000 is considered official enrollment in the program.
 Both fees include payment of student fees to the American Montessori Society (AMS) and the Montessori Accreditation Council for Teacher Education (MACTE for IT, EC, and EL), all required books, and practicum fees due during the standard course cycle of enrollment. - Adult Learner accounts with payments that are returned from the bank listed as "Not Sufficient/Insufficient Funds" will incur a \$35 returned check fee to be added to their accounts. - Adult Learner accounts with tuition payments that are more than 60 days past due may incur a \$25 late fee if prior arrangements have not been made.
-Late fees will accrue on a monthly basis; therefore Adult Learners are urged to contact the Program Director to discuss concerns or suggestions. - All Adult learners will pay a \$250 continuation fee to maintain active status of their account. (see p.39) - Tuition and fees are listed in the chart below for each course:
+Late fees will accrue on a monthly basis; therefore Adult Learners are urged to contact the Program Director to discuss concerns or suggestions. - Adult Learner accounts with tuition payments that are more than 60 days past due will result in suspension of the Canvas account and access to all coursework and materials. - All Adult learners will pay a \$250 continuation fee to maintain or renew active status of their account. (see p.39)

-A 11 11 6 7 11 11 11 11 11 11 Δ== / Application fee (all domestic applicants) \$75 (non-refundable) Application fee (all international applicants) \$150 (non-refundable) Enrollment fee (IT, EC, EL, ADM) \$1,400 to be paid at official enrollment in the program Infant Toddler (0-3) tuition \$7,600 Early Childhood (2.5-6) tuition \$8,800 Elementary I (6-9) tuition \$8,800 Elementary I-II (6-12) (simultaneous enrollment) \$12,900 tuition Elementary II (9-12) addition of age range tuition, \$5,500 with prior Elementary I (6-9) credential Elementary II (9-12) credential program \$8,800 EC Overview course for Elementary I, I-II and \$750 ELII candidates without a prior EC credential Administrator Model 1 and 2 tuition \$7,600 Administrator Model 3 tuition \$8,400 Montessori Inclusion Endorsement tuition \$3,950 Montessori Inclusion Endorsement enrollment \$1000 fee Continuation/Extension Fee (to maintain active \$250 annually until program completion status for domestic or international students , , , , after the anticipated completion date of the cohort)
+Application fee (all domestic applicants) \$100 (non-refundable) Application fee (all international applicants) \$200 (non-refundable) Enrollment fee (IT, EC, EL, ADM) \$1,400 to be paid at official enrollment in the program Infant Toddler (0-3) tuition \$7,750 Early Childhood (2.5-6) tuition \$8,950 Elementary I (6-9) tuition \$8,950 Elementary I-II (6-12) (simultaneous enrollment) \$13,500 tuition Elementary II (9-12) addition of age range tuition, \$5,800 with prior Elementary I (6-9) credential Elementary II (9-12) credential program \$8,950 EC Overview course for Infant Toddler without a \$450 prior EC credential EC Overview course for Elementary I, I-II and \$750 ELII candidates without a prior EC credential Administrator tuition \$8,200 Montessori Inclusion Endorsement tuition \$3,950 Montessori Inclusion Endorsement enrollment \$1000 fee Continuation/Extension Fee (to maintain active \$250 annually until program completion status for domestic or international students after the published completion date of the cohort or to reactivate a suspended account.)
+Repeat Coursework Fee (students who are Course tuition is determined on a case by case required to retake an academic course which basis from student file review was Incomplete from prior enrollment)